General Usage and Operations Best Practices

-If your rules, hooks, custom database scripts, or webtasks call a service in your intranet or behind another firewall, be sure to whitelist the Auth0 public IP addresses.
+If your rules, hooks, custom database scripts, or webtasks call a service in your intranet or behind another firewall, be sure to add the Auth0 public IP addresses to the allow list.
 This lets requests from those IP addresses through.
 You can find the IP addresses for each region in your Auth0 Dashboard, where you edit rules, hooks, or custom database scripts.

 Run tenant configuration checks

 The Auth0 Support Center provides a configuration checker tool.
 Run the configuration checker periodically during development and again before you launch.